aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 ### Handling Multi-file Data Sets

-In the future, handling of multi-file Parquet data sources will be better integrated into InsuranceLake.
 The instructions in this section will detail how to modify the source code of the Collect-to-Cleanse AWS Glue job, and the etl-trigger Lambda function to support multi-file Parquet data sources.
+In the future, you will be able to enable handling of multi-file Parquet data sources using InsuranceLake configuration files.

 Multi-file incoming data sets are often landed in the Collect S3 bucket in a nested folder structure.
 A nested folder structure for a Parquet data set could look similar to a partition override folder structure.
 For this reason, you must comment out and disable the partition override support in the [etl-trigger Lambda function on line 127](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/state_machine_trigger/lambda_handler.py#L127) as follows: